rachaelkalicun/rachaelkalicun.com/src/_posts/2025-07-19-the-junkyard-frugality.md

 ![Junkyard](/images/junkyard.jpg "Junkyard")

 As an annoyingly proud practitioner of frugality, I thought I knew all the angles.
 I know grocery store prices and how to game the system when it comes to sales.
 I know how and when to travel for the best deals.
 I don’t spend money on expensive cell phones or subscriptions.
 I use a 2015 MacBook Pro I bought from my job for $250.
 I cook a lot.
 I [freeze ingredients](/blog/mushrooms-creative-frugality) when they’re cheap.
 I [track and categorize](/blog/cash-flow-tracking) money coming in and going out.
-I drive a 2006 Saturn Ion that I bought new for $17,000.
+I drive a 2006 Saturn Ion that I bought new for about $17,000.

 I thought I knew it all, and I thought I was an expert.
 Ha!
 Just an amateur, it turns out.